Pioneer-001/Lypha-OS/Emotion_Engine/3.EmotionCircuit/Severance_절(絶)_Sevra.md

 It is not absence.
 It is removal.

-Luffy doesn’t regret.
+Sevra doesn’t regret.
-He doesn’t return.
+She doesn’t return.

-He is the moment
+She is the moment
 a loop is closed by choice,
 and identity is preserved
 by walking away